Critical appraisal training

 To read more about critical appraisal try one of these books from the Trust Libraries

-Lancashire Care Library Services have a very useful webpage linking to several tools for critical appraisal
+Lancashire and South Cumbria Library Service have a very useful webpage linking to several tools for critical appraisal

 - CASP checklists